unrealities/MTGA_Draft_17Lands/README.md

   - **Bottles (Linux):** /home/{username}/.var/app/com.usebottles.bottles/data/bottles/bottles/MTG-Arena/drive_c/users/{username}/AppData/LocalLow/Wizards Of The Coast/MTGA/Player.log
   - **Lutris (Linux):** /home/{username}/Games/magic-the-gathering-arena/drive_c/users/{username}/AppData/LocalLow/Wizards Of The Coast/MTGA/Player.log
 - **Step 10:** (Mac Only) Set Arena to window mode.
-- **Step 11:** Download the sets that you plan on using (`Data->Add Sets`).
+- **Step 11:** Download the sets you plan to use (`Data->Add Sets`).
-  - Event datasets can be used for different events (e.g., you can use the premier draft dataset for a sealed event).
+  - Event datasets can be used for different events (e.g., the premier draft dataset can be used for a sealed event).
   - Select `Arena Cube` and adjust the start date to download the data from the most recent Arena Cube event.
   - Quick draft players should consider using the premier draft dataset when quick draft initially becomes available.
 - **Step 12:** Configure the tool through the [Settings window](#settings).
-  - Users that are new to 17Lands might find the [Win Rate Grades](#card-logic) (`Win Rate Format: Grade`) more useful than the win rate percentages.
+  - Users that are new to 17Lands might find the [Win Rate Grades](#card-logic) (`Win Rate Format: Grade`) more valuable than the win rate percentages.
   - The [UI Size](#settings) setting can be used to adjust the image and text size.
 - **Step 13:** Start the draft in Arena.
   - The Arena log doesn't list P1P1 for premier and traditional drafts until after P1P2.
-    - Pressing the `Refresh` button will use OCR to identify the cards your first pack.
-See [The P1P1 Solution](#the-p1p1-solution) for more information on this feature.
+  - Pressing the `Refresh` button will help OCR identify the cards in your first pack.
+For more information on this feature, see [The P1P1 Solution](#the-p1p1-solution).
   - The [Card Compare](#menu-features) feature can be used as a substitute for P1P1.
   - The sealed card pool can be found in the [Taken Cards window](#menu-features).